 PCI DSS is the Payment Card Industry Data Security Standard.
-It involves any business that deals with the processing, storage, or transmission of credit card information, and is designed to protect card data that is stored both electronically and in paper records.
+It pertains to any business that deals with the processing, storage, or transmission of credit card information, and is designed to protect card data that is stored both electronically and in paper records.

 Organizations that must follow the PCI DSS are required to build a secure network, implement certain access controls for cardholder data, and maintain a regularly tested security system and vulnerability management program.
 Companies that fail to follow PCI DSS can expect to be fined as much as $100,000 per month that they’re noncompliant and can even lose the right to accept cards.